“Oh you work for yourself? That must be so great! I’d love to work for myself…”

 Dress down day is every day!

-It’s true, I spend most of my time sat editing in tracksuit bottoms or shorts, making sure I’m as comfy as I can possibly be – and that’s definitely a massive perk of working from home.
+Okay, you got me.
+It’s true, I spend most of my time sat editing in gym gear, making sure I’m as comfy as I can possibly be – and that’s definitely a massive perk of working from home.
 Nevertheless, working from home also means a very lonely life, sitting in front of a computer day in, day out, with very little contact with other people.
 It’s unsociable – there are no after-work drinks, no Christmas parties, no sweepstakes or fundraisers.
-It’s just me and my computer, occasionally asking Google Home how the weather’s looking (P.S. you should DEFINITELY get a Google Home – it will change your life).
-I’m fortunate enough to have a flatmate that also works from home a couple of days a week, which keeps things fun, and having friends that are also available during the day is great for those spontaneous coffee breaks and lunches out.
-But ultimately, it can be alienating to go solo and work for yourself.
+It’s just me and my computer, occasionally asking Siri how the weather’s looking.
+Ultimately, it can be alienating to go solo and work for yourself.

 So to wrap up, those are my thoughts on the myths of being self-employed.
 If you’re thinking of quitting your job and jumping head-first into the self-employed life, I would say absolutely do it.
 I love it, I really do.
 But don’t kid yourself into thinking that it won’t feel like work.
 Forcing yourself to do something, even something you love, will always feel like work at some stage.
 Add into the equation the fact that all the stuff that goes along with being self-employed is time-consuming and stressful from the get-go, and you end up with a combination of factors that you should definitely consider before making the jump!